arielhs/ts-arithmetic/README.md

 <h3 align="center">Type Level Arithmetic</h3>

   <p align="center">
-    A package of utility types to perform all the basic arithmetic operations, **without the usual limitations**
+    A package of utility types to perform all the basic arithmetic operations, <strong>without the usual limitations</strong>
     <br />
     <a href="https://github.com/arielhs/ts-arithmetic"><strong>Explore the docs »</strong></a>
     <br />